Maya astronomy: Maya calendars

-A Year Bearer is a Tzolk'in day name that occurs on the first day of the Haab'.
+A Year Bearer is a Tzolkʼin day name that occurs on the first day of the Haab'.
 A number of different year bearer systems were in use in Mesoamerica.

 Correlating the Maya and European calendar

 The Maya and European calendars are correlated by using the Julian day number of the starting date of the current creation — 13.0.0.0.0, 4 Ajaw, 8 Kumk'u.
 The Julian day number of noon on this day was 584,283.
 This is the GMT correlation.

 Sources of astronomical inscriptions

 Maya codices

 At the time of the Spanish conquest the Maya had many books.
 These were painted on folding bark cloth.
 The Spanish conquistadors and Catholic priests destroyed them whenever they found them.
 The most infamous example of this was the burning of a large number of these in Maní, Yucatán by Bishop Diego de Landa in July 1562.
 Only four of these codices exist today.
 These are the Dresden, Madrid, Paris and Grolier codices.
 The Dresden Codex is an astronomical Almanac.
 The Madrid Codex mainly consists of almanacs and horoscopes that were used to help Maya priests in the performance of their ceremonies and divinatory rituals.
 It also contains astronomical tables, although less than are found in the other three surviving Maya codices.
 The Paris Codex contains prophecies for tuns and katuns (see Mesoamerican Long Count calendar), and a Maya zodiac.
 The Grolier Codex is a Venus almanac.

 Ernst Förstemann, a librarian at the Royal Public Library of Dresden, recognized that the Dresden Codex is an astronomical almanac and was able to decipher much of it in the early 20th century.